mrcavalcanti/mosaicoo/grafana-mixin/README.md

-# Grafana Mixin
+# Mosaicoo Mixin

 _This is a work in progress.
 We aim for it to become a good role model for alerts and dashboards eventually, but it is not quite there yet._

-The Grafana Mixin is a set of configurable, reusable, and extensible alerts and dashboards based on the metrics exported by Grafana.
+The Mosaicoo Mixin is a set of configurable, reusable, and extensible alerts and dashboards based on the metrics exported by Grafana.
 The mixin creates recording and alerting rules for Prometheus and suitable dashboard descriptions for Grafana.